Lancaster students, here are the 11 things you should have on your autumn checklist

 From Lancaster city centre, Williamson Park can be reached by taking buses 8A, 8C, or 18 from the bus station or Common Garden Street, though there are no services on Sundays.
 The journey takes between five to 20 minutes by bus, or around 20–25 minutes on foot.

-The views are breathtaking, with 54 acres of beautiful parkland that will lead you into many winding forest paths.
-Here, you can pick up some conkers to put in your house, which can repel spiders according to an old wives tale (no scientific evidence that it works, but makes for a good tradition).
+The views are breathtaking, with 54 acres of beautiful parkland that lead you into winding forest paths.
+Here, you can pick up some conkers to put in your house, which can repel spiders according to an old wives’ tale (there’s no scientific evidence it works, but it makes for a good tradition).

-Williamson Park currently has cabin stalls open opposite Ashton Memorial selling hot drinks, spuds and sandos, to even ice cream if you fancy it.
+Williamson Park currently has cabin stalls open opposite Ashton Memorial selling hot drinks, spuds, sandwiches, and even ice cream if you fancy it.

-We further recommend taking a trip to the grand Butterfly House and Zoo with your friends to make some memories this autumn, which is open Monday to Sunday 10am – 4pm.
+I also recommend taking a trip to the grand Butterfly House and Zoo with your friends to make some memories this autumn, which is open Monday to Sunday from 10am till 4pm.

 4. Buy a pumpkin from the supermarket and carve it with your friends

-With halloween coming up, set a date in the diary with your friends and flatmates to start a tradition and carve pumpkins in the kitchen.
-Take a look at Pinterest for inspiration, whether going for a classic spooky face, ghost, cat, or something unique – make it your own.
+With Halloween fast approaching, set a date in the diary with your friends and flatmates to start a tradition of carving pumpkins in the kitchen.
+Take a look at Pinterest for inspiration, and whether you go for a classic spooky face, ghost, cat, or something unique, make it your own.

 If you live on campus, SPAR is selling pumpkins too (as no one wants to carry one home from town).